boblemaire/IoTaWatt/Docs/influxDB.rst

     Roughly the equivalent of the `database` in v1.

 **organization ID**
-    The 16 hex-digit organization identifier obtained from influx.
+    The 16 hex-digit organization identifier specific to the server instance.
-    Roughly equivalent to a user ID.
-Obtained from observing the URL when browsing InfluxDB GUI ( http://server-name:port/orgs/<16 hex-digits>/... )
+    Organization Id is found from the InfluxDB Web GUI by clicking your user icon on the left navigation bar, then `About` and copy the 16 hex-digit value.

 **Authorization token**
     Authorization token produced by influx.
 (Data->Tokens->Generate Token-> Read/Write Token for IotaWatt bucket)